nothixy/WinArch-Installer/README.md

 - Remove previously mentionned limitations
 - Use a real gui for the Linux-side installer
 - Use Preloader/shim to work with Secure Boot
+- Autocomplete some fields like username and hostname

 ## Thanks
 - Microsoft for WPF